colbyprior/speedies/docs/7. Warbands/Ratlings.md

 ### Large
 *Inherent*

-This unit may be targeted by ranged attacks even if they aren't the closest model to the shooter.
+This unit may not be purchased at warband creation.
+It counts as two units for the purpose of Rout Checks.
+It may be targeted by ranged attacks even if they aren't the closest model to the shooter.

 ## Warband Special Skills
 ### Keen Tail